Gyaan507/Weather-App/README.md

 A weather checking program which can tell the weather of any city .
-I will be using HTML, CSS, JS, Express.js, for this project, currenly only HMTL part is commpleted and CSS is under process.
+I will be using HTML, CSS, JS, Express.js, for this project, currently only HTML part is commpleted and CSS is under process.